chubin/cheat.sh/README.md

     chmod +x ~/bin/cht.sh
 ```

-Now, you can use `cht.sh` instead of curl, and write queries in more natural way,
+Now, you can use `cht.sh` instead of `curl`, and write your queries in more natural way,
 with spaces instead of `+`:

 ```
-    cht.sh go reverse a list
+    $ cht.sh go reverse a list
-    cht.sh python random list elements
+    $ cht.sh python random list elements
-    cht.sh js parse json
+    $ cht.sh js parse json
 ```

 It is even more convenient to start the client in a special shell mode: